ufal/npfl129/labs/faq.md

   a clone of the repository by using the Fork button – this way, the cloned repository would be **public**.

-- _How to clone the course repository_
+- _How to clone the course repository?_

   To clone the course repository, run
   ```